omid3098/Juicing-Your-Unity-Game-Source/README.md

 In this talk, you will learn how to:

+- What is Juicing about?
 - What makes players feel better?
 - Player Interaction Lifecycle
+- Things to juice up
+- How to juice
+- Tools
+- Tweening basics

 We hope you enjoy the Juicing Your Unity Game talk!